naemon/naemon.github.io/documentation/usersguide/cgis.md

 <td align=left valign=top width="50%">
 <p>
 <b>Description:</b>
 This CGI is used to create a graph of host or service states over an arbitrary period of time.
-In order for this CGI to be of much use, you should enable <a href="configmain.html#log_rotation_method">log rotation</a> and keep archived logs in the path specified by the <a href="configmain.html#log_archive_path">log_archive_path</a> directive.
+In order for this CGI to be of much use, you should enable log rotation and keep archived logs in the path specified by the log_archive_path directive.

 The CGI uses Thomas Boutell's <a href="http://www.boutell.com/gd/">gd</a> library (version 1.6.3 or higher) to create the trends image.
 </p>
 <p>
 <b>Authorization Requirements:</b>